-As the nation’s centers of electricity consumption, cities and counties are uniquely positioned to reduce global climate change, strengthen America’s energy independence, and improve air quality by adopting solar energy technologies, and this program supports local governments committed to making solar a mainstream energy source.
-Through this program, ICMA, in partnership with the American Planning Association and the National Association of Regional Councils and ICLEI and their partners will provide outreach, and technical analysis and assistance to expand local governments’ innovative efforts to accelerate local adoption of solar energy technologies.
+As the nation’s centers of electricity consumption, cities and counties are uniquely positioned to reduce global climate change, strengthen America’s energy independence, and improve air quality by adopting solar energy technologies.
+This program supports local governments committed to making solar a mainstream energy source.
+Through SolarOPs, ICMA, in partnership with the American Planning Association and the National Association of Regional Councils and ICLEI and their partners will provide outreach, and technical analysis and assistance to expand local governments’ innovative efforts to accelerate local adoption of solar energy technologies.

 | || || || || ||

-For more information visit DOE's Solar Outreach Partnership page and the Solar Energy topic page on the Knowledge Network, follow us on Twitter @SolarOutreach, or connect with us on Google+.
+For more information visit DOE's Solar Outreach Partnership page and the Solar Energy topic page on the Knowledge Network, follow us on Twitter @SolarOutreach, or connect with us on Facebook or Google+.

 Join the conversation now!